nigel42/CleanDataCourseProject/README.md

 - name the column 'activityID"
 - load the feature vectors from X_test,txt into a dataframe (561 columns, no headers)
 - read the column IDs and names from features.txt into a dataframe (2 columns, 561 rows, no header)
-- use the column names from features to name the columns in the feature vector dataframe
+- use the column names from features to name the columns in the feature vector dataframe.
+Use the exact names to preserve the traceability.

 ##### Identify the 'mean' and 'standard deviation' columns and assemble the cleaned up test data set
 - search the column names (from the features.txt) for 'mean' or 'std'